LabelGuard

 What the Rule Is

-Curing salt preservative used in processed meats to prevent botulism and maintain pink color.
+Sodium nitrate (E251) and the related sodium nitrite (E250) are curing salts used in bacon, ham, and cured sausages to prevent Clostridium botulinum growth and fix the pink cured colour.
 In European Union, Sodium Nitrate is regulated under FIC Regulation 1169/2011 as a food preservative.
 Permitted as a preservative in cured meats but with strict maximum levels (EU Regulation EC No 1333/2008).
 Must be declared as "preservative (E251)".
 Warning required on cured meats: discussion ongoing about potential nitrosamine concerns.
 Children's food restrictions apply.

 What You Must Include